danschmidtke/academic-kickstart/content/currentprojects/Trajectory/index.md

 image:
   caption:
   focal_point:
 summary: "Does your incoming reading skill give you a developmental advantage in an academic English bridging program?
 This longitudinal eye-movement study of over 400 EFL students showed that if you enter a bridging program with stronger English reading proficiency, you may have a head start in your reading fluency and reading comprehension.
-However, **students of all incoming reading ability levels** develop reading fluency and comprehension **at the same rate**  This project was published in [Bilingualism: Language & Cognition](https://doi.org/10.1017/S1366728922000542)."
+However, **students of all incoming reading ability levels** develop reading fluency and comprehension **at the same rate**.
+This project was published in [Bilingualism: Language & Cognition](https://doi.org/10.1017/S1366728922000542)."
 tags:
 - IELTS
 - reading development